25+ Ideas for Creating Halloween Family Fun at Home

 If you’re celebrating with just your family or the folks in your pod, we’ve got all sorts of ideas for that, too:

-- Spooky Movie Night: Spread out on blankets in the family room or the backyard, and watch your Halloween favorites on your TV or projected on the wall.
-Make it an event with extra-special popcorn (these are “Christmas” popcorn recipes, but no need to wait) or Sweet and Salty Caramel Apples.
+- Spooky Movie Night: Spread out on blankets in the family room or the backyard, and watch your Halloween favorites on your TV or projected on the wall or garage door.
+Make it an event with extra-special popcorn or Sweet and Salty Caramel Apples.
 Choose a movie or two from our list of Halloween movie recommendations based on kids’ ages.

 - Set up a video call with faraway family and friends.
 Show off your costumes and decorations.
 Take turns telling ghost stories (make one up or search the internet for age-appropriate tales).
 Bonus points for turning the lights out and holding a flashlight under your face.